SamuelPadillaC/FiniteStateMachine_Merger/README.md

 # Another Definition File

 This Definition File configures Machine 2, following the instructions in the Description file (description.pdf).
+# The output file name for the Union Machine

+This will be the file name containing the Definition File of the machine resulting from the UNION of both machines.
-# The output FSA file name
+# The output file name for the Intersection Machine

-The program creates an FSA definition file following the instructions in the Descrption file (description.pdf).
-The name of the file created is the name passed in as this argument.
+This will be the file name containing the Definition File of the machine resulting from the INTERSECTION of both machines.
-# A record file name
+# The output file name for the Substraction Machine

-The scripts creates a record/log file where it writes down all the modifications it does to the machine.
-The name of the record file is the name passed in as this argument.
+This will be the file name containing the Definition File of the machine resulting from the SUBSTRACTION of Machine1 minus Machine2.

 ############################
 ############################